Welcome to China, a fascinating mix of history, imperial architecture and delicious food.

-Sailing to Singapore finds you discovering a surprisingly lush and green garden city that blends seamlessly with such impressive architecture as the lotus-shaped ArtScience Museum and Marina Bay Sands hotel.
-Of course, the food is something to write home about.
-Singapore’s mix of Chinese, Indian and Malay influences means that you are spoilt for choice when it comes to tantalising flavours.
+Cruising to Singapore finds you discovering a surprisingly lush and green garden city that blends seamlessly with such impressive architecture as the lotus-shaped ArtScience Museum and Marina Bay Sands hotel.
+Of course, the food is also something to write home about.
+Singapore’s mix of Chinese, Indian and Malay influence means that you are spoilt for choice when it comes to tantalising flavours.
 Visiting the famous ‘hawkers’ in the food halls will surely surprise and delight in equal measure.

 Langkwai, known as the ‘Jewel of Keddah’, is an archipelago of islands that sit in Malaysia’s silvery waters – the northern isles are peaceful and secluded, offering sand spits and freshwater lakes.
 For lovers of colourful bugs, the Butterfly Farm in Penang is one of just a few in the world.
 There are also plenty of botanic gardens to stroll through in between shopping trips to Penang’s exciting cities on your cruise to Malaysia.